janimm/RealDash-extras/RealDash-CAN/realdash-can-protocol.md

     TEXT EXTENSION FRAME:
     4 bytes - 0x55,0x33,0x22,0x11
-    4 bytes - CAN frame id number (as 32bit little endian value) N bytes - text in UTF8 format, including null-terminator
+    4 bytes - CAN frame id number (as 32bit little endian value)
+    # bytes - text in UTF8 format, including null-terminator

 &nbsp;
-### **Writing CAN frames from RealDash to device**
+## **Writing CAN frames from RealDash to device**
 RealDash sends a *SET VALUE* frame over connection when value is updated based on RealDash actions, like buttons or data triggers. *SET VALUE* frame is always 17 bytes with following layout:

     4 bytes - always 0x44,0x33,0x22,0x11
     4 bytes - CAN frame id number (as 32bit little endian value) 8 bytes - CAN frame payload (data)
-    1 byte - checksum byte
+    1 byte - checksum byte (unsigned)

 - First 4 bytes are RealDash CAN protocol identification tag.
 - Next 4 bytes are CAN frame id number.
 - Next 8 bytes are the can frame payload data containing values to write.
-- Last byte is a simple checksum of preceeding 16 bytes.
+- Last byte is a unsigned checksum of preceeding 16 bytes.
 Checksum value overflow is ignored.